jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### How accurate is watch-based navigation?

 Almost perfectly accurate in theory, and plenty accurate in practice.
+You can reasonably expect to limit your maximum error to 10° with a typical error no greater than 5°.
 The accuracy of this _reverse equatorial sundial_ depends primarily on your identification of local solar noon and on the alignment of your watch dial with the equatorial plane.

 #### Solar-noon error